RobertPoncelet/RW3Tools/README.md

 * ANM (unsupported): meshes with authored animations e.g. animated menus, crowd members.
 * PRT (unsupported): particle effects, i.e. not really meshes at all.

-The RWM file spec splits the mesh geometry into a section for each material, and further splits it into breakable armour pieces if applicable.
+The RWM file structure splits the mesh geometry into a section for each material, and further splits it into breakable armour pieces if applicable.
 Each section/piece has its own set of vertices (which each store geometric attributes) and set of triangles (defined by three vertex indices each).
 The tools will convert triangulated USD geometry to any supported RWM mesh type in the way you would expect, using the standard world-space position, material bindings, and `st` primvar for UVs.

 All supported types may also include locators, which are "attachment points" with unique names signifying important locations on the mesh at which other items (weapons, components, particle effects etc.) can be placed.
 Converting chassis meshes (for example) to USD and inspecting them is the best way to get an idea of how locators work.
 In USD, they are represented by Xforms with no child prims, which can be exported from Blender using childless Empty objects.

+Locators for robot components seem to follow a particular naming scheme, combining a prefix, number and sometimes a colour for each name.
+Here's what the prefixes seem to mean:
+* `w`: Weapon
+* `d`: Drives
+* `lw`: Locomotion
+* `ps`: Power source

 ## Limitations/Further Work
 There are certain features I didn't implement in order to avoid scope creep and ensure I actually got the project into a usable state.
 I *may* get around to them later, but I wouldn't count on it.
-In the meantime, if you want to try yourself, the following info about the internal structure of the file formats might be useful:
+In the meantime, if you want to try yourself, the following info might be useful:

+### Binary Format Stuff

-### Collision meshes
+#### Collision meshes
 Currently, custom collision meshes (.col files) are not supported, so you'll need to duplicate an existing one.
 I have had a quick look at the file format though, and it looks like it starts by defining some collision pieces (each with a number of planes), and then defines faces (or something) which reference those collision pieces by index.

-### Shadows
+#### Shadows
 Custom meshes currently don't cast shadows, because these tools don't write the data necessary for them.
 In the original files, this data appears after the ASCII marker "DYS" (for "dynamic shadows") or "STS" (for "static shadows").

-### Specular maps
+#### Specular maps
-Specular maps are referenced by texture name in the same way as diffuse maps, except that they may be an empty string in order to specify *no* specular map, as these tools currently do in all cases.
-Similar placeholder values are written for some other material attributes, as should be fairly obvious in the code.
+These wouldn't require any more investigation of the file format; only filling in of the placeholder values (empty strings) that the tools currently write.
+Specular maps are referenced by texture name in the same way as diffuse maps, with an empty string meaning *no* specular map.
+Similar placeholder values are written for some other material attributes.

+### Other Features

+* Deformation as a blendshape rather than custom primvars
+* Proper co-ordinate system conversion so meshes aren't "mirrored" between USD and RWM
+* Decide whether to invalidate a file's compression cache based on its hash, not modified date
+* A Blender addon for importing/exporting meshes rather than a manually-run script
+* Arena customisation (this might actually be possible already, I just haven't tried it yet)